Wake Forest Demon Deacons football: Early history (1888–1972)

 Bill Tate was hired as the Demon Deacons head football coach in January 1964.
 Tate coached the Demon Deacons for five seasons.
 In its first season under Tate, the team compiled a 5–5 record and finished in a three-way tie for third place in the Atlantic Coast Conference (ACC).
 Three players received first-team All-ACC honors from the Associated Press: fullback Brian Piccolo, quarterback John Mackovic, and end Richard Cameron.
 Piccolo was a unanimous selection for the all-conference team, and was also selected as a first-team All-American by Football News.
 He set three ACC records in 1964 with 1,044 rushing yards, 111 points scored, and 17 touchdowns.
 Piccolo also led the nation in 1964 in rushing yards, rushing touchdowns, and points scored.
 He was named the Atlantic Coast Conference (ACC) Player of the Year, yet went unselected in both the AFL and NFL drafts.
 Mackovic led the Demon Deacons with 1,340 passing yards while completing 89 of 195 passes.
 Cameron caught 29 passes for 410 yards.
-From 1964–1968, Wake Forest posted a 17–32–1 record and steadily declined year-by-year, going from 5–5 in Tate's first year worsening each year to 2–7–1 in his last.
+From 1964 to 1968, Wake Forest posted a 17–32–1 record and steadily declined year-by-year, going from 5–5 in Tate's first year worsening each year to 2–7–1 in his last.
 Tate won ACC Coach of the Year honors in 1964 but was fired after failing to post a winning record in any of his five seasons.

 Cal Stoll was hired as Wake Forest's head coach away from Michigan State, where he served as an assistant.
 Stoll was able to have success with the Deacons, posting a 3–7 record his first year then back-to-back 6–5 records in his last two.
 In 1969, their first season under Stoll, the Demon Deacons compiled a 3–7 record and finished in seventh place in the Atlantic Coast Conference.
 In 1970, the team compiled a 6–5 record, finished in first place in the Atlantic Coast Conference with a 5–1 record against conference opponents.
 In their third season under Stoll, the Demon Deacons compiled a 6–5 record and finished in a tie for fifth place in the Atlantic Coast Conference.
 Stoll left Wake Forest after the 1971 season to take the head coach position at his alma mater Minnesota after initially declining the job.
 His final record was 15–17 and included Wake Forest's first ACC championship in 1970.
 Stoll won ACC Coach of the Year honors in 1970.
 Tom Harper was promoted from assistant coach to head coach following Stoll's departure.
 In their first and only season under Harper, the Demon Deacons compiled a 2–9 record and finished in a tie for last place in the Atlantic Coast Conference.
 Harper was replaced as Wake Forest's head football coach after the 1972 season.